GerHobbelt/owemdjee/README.source.md

 - **nameof** [📁](./nameof) [🌐](https://github.com/GerHobbelt/nameof) -- header-only C++17 library providing nameof macros and functions to simply obtain the name of a variable, type, function, macro, and enum.
 - **oof** [📁](./oof) [🌐](https://github.com/GerHobbelt/oof) -- OOF (omnipotent output friend) is a single C++20 header that wraps so-called [Virtual Terminal sequences](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) (sometimes also confusingly called ["escape codes"](https://en.wikipedia.org/wiki/ANSI_escape_code)) in a convenient way, enabling console applications using OOF to be far more capable than usual: complete control over position, color and other properties of written characters.
 - **pdiff** [📁](./pdiff) [🌐](https://github.com/GerHobbelt/pdiff) -- perceptualdiff (pdiff): a program that compares two images using a perceptually based image metric.
+- **perfetto** [📁](./perfetto) [🌐](https://github.com/GerHobbelt/perfetto) -- a suite of SDKs, daemons and tools which use **tracing** to help developers understand the behaviour of complex systems and root-cause functional and performance issues on client and embedded systems.
 - **pfp-cst** [📁](./pfp-cst) [🌐](https://github.com/GerHobbelt/pfp-cst) -- Prefix-Free Parsing Compressed Suffix Tree is a compressed suffix tree, built on the prefix-free parsing of the text.
 If you use the PFP-CST in your research, please cite: Christina Boucher, Ondřej Cvacho, Travis Gagie, Jan Holub, Giovanni Manzini, Gonzalo Navarro, and Massimiliano Rossi . *"PFP Compressed Suffix Tree"*, In Proc. of the SIAM Symposium onAlgorithm Engineering and Experiments (ALENEX21), pp. 60-72.
 (2021).
 - **piposort** [📁](./piposort) [🌐](https://github.com/GerHobbelt/piposort) -- a stable top-down adaptive branchless merge sort named piposort.
 It is intended as a simplified [quadsort](https://github.com/scandum/quadsort) with reduced adaptivity, but a great reduction in lines of code and overall complexity.
 The name stands for ping-pong.
 - **PruningRadixTrie** [📁](./PruningRadixTrie) [🌐](https://github.com/GerHobbelt/PruningRadixTrie) -- a 1000x faster Radix trie for prefix search & auto-complete, the PruningRadixTrie is a novel data structure, derived from a radix trie - but 3 orders of magnitude faster.
 A **Pruning Radix trie** is a novel Radix trie algorithm, that allows pruning of the Radix trie and early termination of the lookup.
 In many cases, we are not interested in a complete set of all children for a given prefix, but only in the top-k most relevant terms.
 Especially for short prefixes, this results in a **massive reduction of lookup time** for the top-10 results.
 On the other hand, a complete result set of millions of suggestions wouldn't be helpful at all for autocompletion.
 The lookup acceleration is achieved by storing in each node the maximum rank of all its children.
 By comparing this maximum child rank with the lowest rank of the results retrieved so far, we can heavily prune the trie and do early termination of the lookup for non-promising branches with low child ranks.